Top 10 Must-Visit Places in Jaisalmer’s Desert

 The individual names of the Patwa Ki Havelis are Bahadurmal Ji Bapna Haveli, Sawairam Ji Bapna Haveli, Magniram Ji Bapna Haveli, Johrawarmal Ji Bapna Haveli, and Pratapchand Ji Bapna Haveli.
 These names correspond to the five sons of Guman Chand Ji Bapna, the patriarch of the Patwa family who have earnt their place in Jaisalmer history.

-Salim Singh Haveli
+Salim Singh Ki Haveli Jaisalmer

 Salim Singh Ki Haveli, also known as Jahazmahal, is another famous historic mansion located in Jaisalmer city.
 It was built in the early 18th century by Maharawal Salim Singh II, who served as the then prime minister of the princely state of Jaisalmer.